John H. Mitchell: Early life

-He was born in Washington County, Pennsylvania, with the name John Mitchell Hipple.
+John Mitchell Hipple was born in Washington County, Pennsylvania.
 He moved with his parents to Butler County, Pennsylvania, at the age of two.
 He attended public schools during much of his childhood, but also attended some private schools including the Witherspoon Institute.
 As a young man he was a schoolteacher.
-He seduced a 15-year-old female student, and, due to the resulting scandal, was forced to marry her.
+He seduced a 15-year-old female student named Sadie Hoon, and, due to the resulting scandal, was forced to marry her.

 Legal career

 In 1859, Mitchell stopped teaching and decided to become a lawyer.
 He built a successful law practice in Pennsylvania.
 However, in 1860, he decided to leave his community and family, and moved to California with a local schoolteacher with whom he was having an affair.
 After arriving in California, he abandoned her and moved to Portland, Oregon.
 It was then that he decided to change his name to John Hipple Mitchell, using his middle name as his last name, and attempted to start a completely new life in Oregon.
-Mitchell remarried in Oregon, without divorcing his first wife.
 Almost immediately, he started to become a successful lawyer and build political connections.
 Mitchell was not an intellectual man, but he was very ambitious and knew how to develop business and political friendships with important people.
 In 1867, he was hired as a professor at Willamette University School of Medicine to teach medical jurisprudence.
 Mitchell remained as professor for almost four years.

 Wendy Collins Purdue, Dean of Richmond Law, provides a description for Mitchell as an unethical and unskilled lawyer who used his significant charisma to find success, both in lawyering and later in his political career.
 Mitchell was more than willing to defraud his own clients.
 In one case, he acted as a guardian on behalf of a widow, wherein he moved to sell some of her land to supposedly pay for the expenses of the guardianship, turned around and bought the land himself at a cheap price and then resold it at market value for a sizeable profit.
 In another action, a client came to Mitchell looking for help with debt.
 Mitchell instead informed the creditors of the client's location, and was appointed as the debt collector.
-Mitchell then extorted the money out of his now victimized client.
+Mitchell then extorted the money out of his client.